 And while you are in that area, be sure to take some time to explore the Elkmont Historic District if you have extra time!

 - Location: Roaring Fork Motor Nature Trail (near Gatlinburg, TN)

 Grotto Falls is a 25 foot high waterfall that can be accessed from the Trillium Gap Trail off of the Roaring Fork Motor Nature Trail.
 This hike is considered more moderate and typically takes about 2-3 hours.

 This is always a favorite for kids because they can actually walk BEHIND the waterfall!
 Be prepared for congested parking during peak seasons as this is a very popular area.
-The Roaring Fork Motor Nature Trail is a beautiful drive in and of itself so be sure to take time to enjoy the drive as well.
+The Roaring Fork Motor Nature Trail is one of the best scenic drives in the Smoky Mountains so don’t miss the beautiful scenery along the way.